alienraygun333/dotfiles/README.md

 Please let me know if you find any issues!
 This is my first time doing this, so something might be messed up.

+!!AwesomeWM rofi theme is a work in progress

 Installation:

  To install,